Updated May 22, 2023

 The vast majority of private lenders will not provide a private loan to borrowers with a credit score of 500.

-However, there might still be another loan option for those in this situation: Instead of asking how to get a renovation loan with bad credit, think about how you could convert your existing home equity into cash for additional funding.
+However, there might still be another loan option for those in this situation: Instead of asking how to get a renovation loan with bad credit, think about how you could convert your existing home equity into cash for additional funding for your home improvement projects.

 Alternatives to Home Improvement Loans